Dr. Peter Foster

 Peter has extensive experience with the invention and intellectual property protection process, laser physics, materials processing, mechanical and electronic systems.
 He has invented numerous patented technologies and managed the entire process from invention capture through drafting and examination.
 Peter holds over 50 international patents and is the driver behind the reinvention of Halcro.

-In 2007 Mike returned his energies back to his true obsession – “Hi fidelity”, setting up Magenta Audio in the Adelaide Hills and in recent years has focused the business towards the distribution of a few ‘hand picked’ brands, notably PS Audio, Zu Audio, Audion and Metrum Acoustics.
-Mike bonds with customers in a way that most retailers could never do and many of them become close friends.
+In 2007 Mike established Magenta Audio in the Adelaide Hills and in recent years has focused the business towards the distribution of a few ‘hand picked’ brands, notably PS Audio, Primaluna Zu Audio and Audion.
+Mike bonds with customers in a way that most in the industry rarely do and his ability to forge strong relationships with his clients has been the key to his business success.

 Lance began working for Halcro before day 1.
 He worked closely with Bruce Candy on every element of the original dm58 amplifier long before Halcro became a company.